 8. Manufacturers may optionally certify engine families to the interim Tier 4 standards in Table 1b for this power category through 2012.

 (B) Exhaust emissions from new off-road compression-ignition engines, as sold in this state and as appropriate based on model year and maximum engine power, shall not exceed the levels contained in Table 1b, with respect to steady-state testing, transient testing, and, after application of the criteria in Table 1c, not-to-exceed testing, as applicable.
-Other compliance options are permissible as provided in the 2008 and Later Test Procedures.
+Other compliance options are provided in the 2008-2010 or 2011 and Later Test Procedures as applicable.

 Table 1b. -- Tier 4 Exhaust Emission Standards